Applications for the 2022 Writers Lab are OPEN.

 Yes.
 Keep in mind that we do not cover transportation to New York City or the return to your home country.

 Yes, we are open to international applicants.
 You do not have to be a U.S. citizen to apply, but must have the appropriate passport or visa.
-And your narrative feature script must be in English.
+And your narrative feature script or pilot must be in English.
 Keep in mind that we do not cover transportation to New York City.
 You will be expected to be in New York by the day before the Lab begins.

 No, you do not need to submit these documents with your application.
 However, accepted applicants will need to have these documents in order to sign the Lab Contract.